Functions

 When to use

-Lambda functions work well for many use-cases (HTTP APIs, scheduled tasks, integrations & more).
-However, they can't be used for long-running tasks and tasks that require a higher degree of control over an execution environment.
+Lambda functions are a great choice for many applications, including HTTP APIs, scheduled tasks, and event-driven integrations.
+However, they are not suitable for long-running processes or tasks that require fine-grained control over the execution environment.

 Advantages

-- Pay-per-use - You only pay for the compute time you consume (rounded to 1ms)
+- Pay-per-use: You are billed only for the compute time you consume, rounded to the nearest millisecond.

-- Massive & fast scaling - Can scale up to 1000s of parallel executions.
-New containers running your code can be spawned in milliseconds.
+- Massive & fast scaling: Functions can scale to thousands of parallel executions in milliseconds.

-- High availability - AWS Lambda runs your function in multiple Availability Zones
+- High availability: AWS Lambda automatically runs your function in multiple Availability Zones to ensure high availability.

-- Secure by default - Underlying environment is securely managed by AWS
+- Secure by default: The underlying environment is securely managed by AWS.

-- Lots of integrations - Function can be invoked by events from a wide variety of services
+- Lots of integrations: Functions can be triggered by a wide variety of services.

 Disadvantages